John Abercrombie (physician): Early life

-He was born in Aberdeen the eldest son of Rev George Abercrombie (1713-1790), the minister of East Church, Aberdeen, and his second wife Barbara Morice (d.1824).
+He was born in Aberdeen the eldest son of Rev George Abercrombie (1713–1790), the minister of East Church, Aberdeen, and his second wife Barbara Morice (died 1824).
 His father was to have a profound influence on his character and beliefs.
 After schooling at Aberdeen Grammar School he studied at Marischal College, in Aberdeen, where he graduated Master of Arts (MA) at the age of 15.
 He went on to study medicine at the University of Edinburgh obtaining his doctorate MD in 1803.